steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-monitor.md

 ## Synthetic Canary
 This is a simple synthetic CloudWatch Canary script that is calling the application every 10 minutes.
 If 403(the login page) is not returned, an alert will be triggered sending an email to PASS devops.
+Learn more about setting up a synthetic canary on the [Cloud Watch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html)

 ## Logs
 CloudWatch Logs are used for logging from all PASS Docker containers.
 The Access Logs have been enabled on the Public